-Cantex has a 100% interest in 4 mineral properties in Nevada and has identified 7 drill-ready gold targets.
-These targets are the end result of an extensive exploration program.
+Cantex has a 100% interest in 4 mineral properties in Nevada.
+These properties were staked as the result of an extensive exploration program.
 Initially, sampling surveys were conducted over known gold mines in Nevada to assess their geochemical signatures.
 A distinctive suite of pathfinder elements was found to accompany many of the mines.
 With this knowledge, a regional geochemical survey was conducted over the significant gold mine trends in Nevada.
 Numerous similar geochemical signatures were found and claims were then acquired over these areas.
 Once the lands were staked, focused exploration was undertaken; the anomalies were followed up with geological mapping, soil sampling, rock sampling, trenching and geophysics.

 The Company has two projects in Yemen: Al Hariqah (Gold) and Al Masna (Nickel, Copper, Cobalt).
 These projects are currently under Force Majeure pending the end of the conflict in country.